garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Johnson, Garrett Laroy.
 "Post Tenebras Lux," in The Anthropocene Laboratory.
 2023.

-Munster, Anna.
-An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
-2013.

 ## 10/25/24 Week 9

+Glissant, Eduardo.
+Poetics of Relation, "Theories".
+University of Michigan Press, 2009.

+## 11/01/24 Week 10

 Deleuze, Gilles and Felix Guattari.
 "From Chaos to Brain" in What is Philosophy?
 1991.

-Glissant, Eduardo.
-Poetics of Relation, "Theories".
-University of Michigan Press, 2009.

 Young, Eugene B. Et al. "Chaos", "Chaosmosis", and "Chaosophy" in the Deleuze and Guattari Dictionary.
 2013.

-## 11/01/24 Week 10

 Guattari, Felix.
 "Schizoid Chaosmosis" in Chaosmosis: An Ethico-Aesthetic Paradigm.
 1992.

+## 11/08/24 Week 11

 Dodds, Joseph.
 Psychoanalysis and Ecology at the Edge of Chaos: Complexity Theory, Deleuze, Guattari and Psychoanalysis for a Climate in Crisis.
 2012.

-## 11/08/24 Week 11

 Grosz, Elizabeth.
 "Chaos.
 Cosmos, Territory, Architecture" in Chaos, Territory, Art: Deleuze and the Framing of the Earth.
 2008.

+## 11/15/24 Week 12

 Munster, Anna.
 An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
 2013.

-## 11/15/24 Week 12

 Parisi, Luciana.
 Contagious Architectures: Computation, Aesthetics, and Space.
 2022. [selections forthcoming]